spring-cloud/spring-cloud-connectors/spring-cloud-core/README.md

 it into the appropriate service object, such as a `DataSource` for a service definition representing a SQL database.

-Service connectors may be tightly bound to the environment whose service objects they are creating; for example, some connectors in the
+Service connectors may be tightly bound to the framework whose service objects they are creating; for example, some connectors in the
 [Spring service connector](../spring-cloud-spring-service-connector) create connection factories defined by Spring Data, for use in building Spring Data templates.